AVS Security Requirements

 1.13.
 Company SHALL submit an un-encrypted file system image (full firmware) of the device for scanning vulnerabilities in operating system and open source software components.
 This requirement applies to a new device or an existing device upgrading SDK versions.

 1.14.
-Device SHALL protect local Amazon software from unauthorized access.
-For example, on-device MiTM attack or display hijacking.
+Device SHALL protect interprocess communications with Amazon software from unauthorized access, e.g. on-device Man-in-the-Middle attack or display hijacking.
+For smart screen devices, see Additional security requirements for smart screen devices.

 1.15.
 Device SHALL implement a hardware based on/off control mechanism for any microphones and cameras.
 This control must remove power from the microphones/camera and include a dedicated microphone/camera status indicator to inform users of the on/off status.